archmoj/opengrib2/README.md

 - one "local" demo, where MSC grib2 files are downloaded and served up locally.
   We decode and plot the grib2 data in the client.

+##### Prequisites

-Prequisites: Node.js, npm and a "modern" browser.
+Node.js, npm and a "modern" browser.

+##### Known limitation

+- We don't draw a basemap (i.e the coastline overlay) on top of "regional" grib2 data
+- We only draw one ensemble member, even though we decode them all

 ## How to run the "local" demo